cracker0dks/whiteboard/README.md

 Done!

 ## WebDAV (Optional)
-This function allows your users to save the whiteboard directly to a webdav server as image without downloading it.
+This function allows your users to save the whiteboard directly to a webdav server (Nextcloud) as image without downloading it.

+To enable it:

 <b>Server (Without docker):</b> `node server.js --webdav=true`